markopaunovic1/Polo-Hotel/README.md

-Creating a Hotel website for more practice with React development
+Creating a hotel website for more practice with React development